jaime10a/SwayM1/readme.md

 ## 4. Firefox and other XWayland-Apps

-Sadly, it seems that the apps that run through XWayland don't integrate well with the scaling and get blurry.<br>
+Sadly, it seems that the apps that run through XWayland don't integrate well with the scaling and get blurry.

-Firefox runs by default on XWayland, but it can run on Wayland too:)<br>
+Firefox runs by default on XWayland, but it can run on Wayland too:)

-You just need to lauch it with an enviroment variable:<br>
+You just need to lauch it with an enviroment variable:

-`$ MOZ_ENABLE_WAYLAND=1 firefox`<br>
+`$ MOZ_ENABLE_WAYLAND=1 firefox`

 I highly recommend that you do this.

 More info on how to do this [here](https://wiki.archlinux.org/title/firefox#Wayland).

 Keep in mind that every other app that relies on XWayland also gets blurry.

 *If you find any mistakes, or have improvements for this guide, feel free to contribute:)*